SensingKit/SensingKit-iOS/README.md

 ## How to Use this Library

-- import and init SensingKit into your Activity class as shown bellow:
+- Import and init SensingKit into your Activity class as shown bellow:

 ```objectivec
 #import <SensingKit/SensingKitLib.h>